Leda and the Swan

 Analysis of Literary Devices Used In Leda and the Swan

-literary devices help the writers to convey their thoughts impressively.
-Yeats has also used some literary devices in this poem whose analysis is as follows.
+literary devices serve as a means for writers to impressively convey their thoughts.
+Yeats also used some literary devices in this poem and the analysis is as follows.

-- Allusion: It means to refer to some event, phenomenon or belief or idea of some historical importance such as Swan here refers to Zeus and Agamemnon to King Agamemnon.
+1. Allusion: It means to refer to some event, phenomenon or belief or idea of some historical importance such as Swan, here refers to Zeus and Agamemnon to King Agamemnon.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ and /a/ in “By the dark webs, her nape caught in his bill” the sound of /o/ and /a/ in “And how can body, laid in that white rush” and the sound of /o/ in “and Agamemnon dead.
-Being so caught up.”
+2. Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ in “By the dark webs, her nape caught in his bill”.

-- Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighbouring words such as the sound of /h/ in “he holds” and the sound of /b/ in “brute blood.”
+3. Alliteration: The poem shows the use of alliteration in the shape of initial consonant sounds of the neighboring words, such as the sound of /h/ in “he holds” and the sound of /b/ in “brute blood”.

 So mastered by the brute blood of the air,